deloarts/pytia/README.md

 | | ENV_VAR | ENV_VALUE | Description |
 | --- | --- | --- | --- |
 | 1 | DEACTIVATE_SHEETMETAL_WARNING_AT_PART_OPEN | Yes | If you use a stack export and you have some parts designed in the sheet metal environment you may want to set this variable.
 Otherwise you will get a warning at every opening of an sheet metal part document. |

+### 1.4 troubleshooting

+There are some things to be aware of:

+- Depending on the version of pytia it may be required to install the Microsoft C++ Build Tools in order to install **pytia**.
+Check the installation output for more details.
+- If you try to install **pytia** globally it can be required to run the post installation script for the *pywin32* dependency.
+To do so, navigate to your python installation directory and enter the `Scripts` directory (default: `%LOCALAPPDATA%\Programs\Python\Python310\Scripts\`).
+Then run the following command with admin rights: `python pywin32_postinstall.py -install`.
+This isn't necessary if you install pytia in a virtual environment.

 ## 2 usage